-Have you ever hid your smile or covered your mouth when you talk?
+Have you ever hid your smile or covered your mouth while eating or talking?
 You're not alone.
-According to a survey finding by the American General Dentistry (AGD), 86% of dentists said patients sought implants because of social embarrassment.
+According to a survey by the American General Dentistry (AGD), 86% of dentists said patients sought implants because of social embarrassment.

 Fortunately, dental implants look and function just like your regular teeth.

-A dental implant is an artificial tooth placed in the jawbone.
-It's fused with the bone for a strong foundation.
+A dental implant is an artificial tooth fused with the jawbone for a strong foundation.
 To make it appear as realistic as possible, the color of the implant is matched to your existing teeth.
-The implants are often cylindrical and made of titanium.
+Implants are often cylindrical and made of titanium.

-Dental implant procedures have a success rate of up to 98% and with proper care can last a lifetime.
-They also reduce bone loss from losing a tooth and leave neighboring teeth unharmed.
+Dental implant procedures have a success rate of 98%.
+With proper care, they can last a lifetime.
+They also reduce bone loss from the loss of a tooth and leave neighboring teeth without harm.

-Candidates for dental implants generally must have good oral health, with adequate bone in the jaw to support the implant.
-Patients also generally have healthy gum tissues that are free of periodontal disease or infection.
+Candidates for dental implants generally must have good oral health with adequate bone in the jaw to support the implant.
+Patients also must have healthy gum tissue free of periodontal disease or infection.
 However, the latter don't automatically qualify a patient for an implant.

 Areas we serve:

 Why Choose Us?

 - More moms have referred us than any other dental office in Hawaii since 1986.

 - Honolulu Magazine recognized 35 "Best Dentists" at Hawaii Family Dental in 2017, five times more than anyone else.